carpentries-incubator/geospatial-python/episodes/08-crop-raster-data.md

 array([ 564058.0257114, 3970719.4080227,  611743.71498815, 4035358.56340039])
 ```

 Now the bounding box coordinates are updated.
-We can use the `clip_box` function to crop the raster image to the bounding box of the vector data:
+We can use the `clip_box` function, through the `rioaxarray` accessor, to crop the raster image to the bounding box of the vector data:

 ```python
 # Crop the raster with the bounding box